LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/multiplication-exponent/README.md

 Your multiplication function should be able to handle both positive and negative integers.
 To make things easier, focus on only positive integers first.
 Once you are satisfied that multiplication works for positive values, see if you can tweak your code to make it work with negative values as well.
 Hint: it may be useful to create a second (perhaps non-recursive) function that checks whether the integers are positive or negative and proceeds accordingly.
 Be sure to ask for help if you get stuck!

 As always, it is important to test your code.
 It may be a good idea to write a simple `main` method in `mult.c` that you can use to test your `mult` function.
+(If you do add a main function to your `mult.c` file you can simply use the commands `make mult` and `./mult` to compile and run your program, or else you will get a `multiple definition of 'main'` error.)

 ### Part 4
 Once you are satisfied with your multiplication function, it is time to turn our attention to exponentiation.
 Exponentiation can be thought of as repeated multiplication, much like multiplication can be thought of as repeated addition.
 Like with the `mult` function, however, you are faced with some restrictions.
 The multiplication operator is still not allowed.
 Instead you should use the recursive `mult` function that you wrote.
 In order to do this, we need to tell the exponentiation function what the multiplication function looks like.
 We can do this by referring to the header file that we created.